midbel/dissect/README.md

 the example below shows how to use dissect to "parse" structure found into pcap file.
 This example only shows how to get and print the packet headers added before each captured packet.
-To dissect data further the blocks ipv4/ipv6/tcp should be extended and the "data" block should also be extended.
+To dissect data further the blocks ipv4/ipv6/tcp should be extended and the "data" block too.

 ```
 block version (